 This is a micro-battle.
 And with micro-battles, the very first step is to identify the most critical failure points in your strategy.
 This requires specific action at all levels.

-- The leadership team: The executive committee is accountable for strategy and is therefore accountable for deciding which strategic initiative the micro-battle team should pursue.
+- The Leadership team: The executive committee is accountable for strategy and is therefore accountable for deciding which strategic initiative the micro-battle team should pursue.
 This takes the form of a micro-battle mission, which clarifies the strategic intent and the “unit of experience” the micro-battle will attack―that is, the specific metric requiring immediate improvement that will be the ongoing focus for experimentation and learning.
 The mission statement then suggests a hypothesis about what the potential failure point is and what kind of testable prototype would best address it.
 It then sets out how the prototype could be turned into a repeatable model and which of the company’s spikey capabilities that model would address.
 Finally, the hypothesis should include an assessment of the likely rollout model and which behaviors will likely need to change.

-- The micro-battle team: The first act of the micro-battle team is to rewrite the micro-battle mission and either reconfirm or adapt the hypotheses set out by the leadership team.
+- The micro-battle team: The first act of the micro-battle team is to rewrite the micro-battle mission and either reconfirm or adapt the hypotheses set out by the Leadership team.
 A key part of this is to confirm (or not) whether the team agrees with the failure point and the proposed prototype.

 Ensure that the failure point can be tested with the right customers using the right prototype.
 There’s an art to this.
 It is not enough to say, “The failure point of this strategic initiative is X.” You have to follow up with: “A solution to X can be tested with these key customers through this specific prototype until we get it right.”
 This is iterative.
 There is no sense in defining a failure point unless you can see your way to testing a solution with prototypes and customers.
 NASA scientists didn’t just say, “We know we want to go to the moon, and the biggest potential failure point is how to get three astronauts there and back alive.”
 They went further and said, “We’re going to figure this out through a series of smaller tests, proving each point to the best of our abilities.
 That will either build to a solution or keep the costs of failure to a minimum.”

 The design of the prototype is critical.
 You want to fail fast and adapt quickly, but doing so meaningfully demands clarity around which customers really matter and rigor around what type of feedback you gather.
-In many cases, your test subjects will be traditional customers outside the company, and this can involve nuance.
+In many cases, your test subjects will be traditional customers outside the company, and this can involve nuances.
 If you want to test a new beer promotion, for instance, you need to get it in front of beer drinkers, but you also need input from your on-trade partners (bars, restaurants).
 In other cases, the customer is internal―folks in the organization who will be most affected by the proposed solution.
 If you want to test a major cost-reduction initiative as an airline, your key “customers” might be pilots and flight crews.

 Develop the right facts.
 Micro-battles aren’t “micro-hunches,” and you can’t rely on your gut instinct to determine whether the customer likes your latest prototype.
 A key skill is to sort out the set of analytics that will give you the most relevant insights into what your customer is really thinking.
 You also have to create alignment around the best way to collect that data via testing.
 You need to go deep on things like “preference drivers” and competitive benchmarking.
 You need to worry about the size of the target customer segment and the average lifetime value of these customers.
 One of the micro-battle leader’s toughest jobs is to decide which facts to collect via prototype testing to ensure the team is producing a winner.